meedan/meedan.com/README.md

 When you push an update, try this bower command: `bower version 0.0.1`.
 (Use `git tag` to see previous tags.)

-## Deploying meedan.com
+## Deploying

-To deploy the files from the www directory to the gh-pages branch first tag a release like `bower version 2.2.15`.
-Then use jenkins to deploy.
+To deploy the files from the www directory to the gh-pages branch first tag a release like `git tag v2.3.4 && git push && git push --tags`.

-When the repo gets updated on github, an automatic build and deployment of meedan-com.dev.meedan.com is triggered
+When the repo gets updated on github, an automatic build and deployment of the development site is triggered.
+Then `git checkout master && git merge develop`, `git push`, and use jenkins to trigger the deploy.

-## Sass
+## Sass structure

 - The starting points is screen.scss.
 That `@imports` everything else.
 - We first apply [John Albin's Sass port](https://github.com/JohnAlbin/normalize-scss) of [Necolas Gallagher's normalize](https://github.com/necolas/normalize.css).
-- Then we import sass components from meedan-style — these are shared by various Meedan projects.
-They live in their own [public version-controlled repository](github.com/meedan/meedan-style).
-Any style in meedan-style is available to all Meedan projects.
-Only our best, most reusable work goes in this section.
-- Each of the components is documented with [SassDoc](https://github.com/SassDoc/sassdoc).
+- Then we import our sass components, pages, and utility files from `source/stylesheets`.

 ## Running tests